 I unpacked my CART equipment, put my hands at my side, and simply walked away.
 I knew better than to become involved — and it was fun to watch.

 I will always remember the Deaf adults who casually leaned on that huge, sparkling, black piano to feel the sound and vibration from the piano notes.

 Later, they said, “Wow.
 ‘That’ was bad!
 And no one would say a word!?
 Not one hearing person!
 Ha!
 Ha!
 Ha!
 And for once they didn’t know we were Deaf.
 That was Great!”

 The television show “Switched At Birth” shares factual events that occur within families, at work, in school, and while dating.
 A cast member is a soldier as many current events are front and center.

 Switched At Birth accurately portrays subtle moments and explores wide-open topics that splits — and unites families, friends, acquaintances, and strangers.

-Part III: The last scene from a January 2012 episode ended with Emmett responding to a police officer speaking to Emmett in Emmett’s garage.
+The last scene from a January 2012 episode ended with Emmett responding to a police officer speaking to Emmett in Emmett’s garage.
 The scene ended with Emmett facedown in handcuffs.

 Sadly, this is common.
 Police officers pull over cars with Deaf and interpreters who are signing.

 Many officers do not have deaf sensitivity training.
 Incidents do result that would be different if the occupants of the vehicle were not signing.
 (This is well documented.)